getgort/gort-guide/guide/source/sections/commands-and-bundles.rst

 image <https://www.docker.com/resources/what-container>`__ that contains all the binaries and other dependencies for executing one or more commands.
 They also include some data about the commands, including a small amount of documentation and other metadata.
-See `Writing A Command Bundle <writing-a-command-bundle.md>`__ for more specifics.
+See :doc:`writing-a-command-bundle` for more specifics.

 Bundles can be installed into Gort by an administrator (or any user with the ``manage_commands`` permission) using the ``gort`` command-line utility.
-See `Managing Bundles <managing-bundles.md>`__ for more on bundle installation.
+See :doc:`managing-bundles` for more on bundle installation.

 Bundle Permissions and Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~